ADACS-Australia/PyFHD/docs/source/develop/contribution_guide.md

 ## The How-To on contributing to PyFHD

 This part of the guide will cover how to contribute to PyFHD, we'll go over some of the thoughts and ideas that one ought to use when creating a new function from scratch for `PyFHD`.
 We're going to use the examples along the way from `PyFHD` most of it showcasing the best of what `PyFHD` has done in each section.
-So let's go over making the histogram function for `PyFHD`, with each step focusing on best practices and the practices used in `PyFHD`.
 Many of the best practices applied in `PyFHD` are useful for any project you're doing, so if you're new to programming and development in general, I hope you find these docs useful to you.

 ### Has someone invented the wheel?